Prentyze Brassard’s day had started badly but, before it ended, he would be forced to fight a dragon.

 Daylight returned at the porthole.

 Thank the Dual Discordant Deities!
-The dracling had exhausted its fire.
-If the fire blast had lasted any longer, it would have finished them.
+The drac had exhausted its fire.
+If its blast had lasted just a second longer, it would have finished them all.

 Oh Gods!
 There could be one more out there with unused fire in its crop.